apogounte82/liveanalysis/README.md

-# liveanalysis
+# 1st Half Fottball aanlysis
-Analysis of 1st half stats
+Analysis of 1st half stats, odds, live in play stats, and maybe some possible profit margins